Mejia’s 3-run homer in 9th leads Rays past skidding Phillies

 Collin McHugh (5-1) allowed the tying run in the eighth but pitched a scoreless ninth.

 Wheeler looked like he was solidifying his NL Cy Young candidacy with eight strong innings until running into trouble in the ninth.
+Manager Joe Girardi sent Wheeler back to the mound after 93 pitches to try and finish the game.

+“He trusted me and I didn’t do my job,” Wheeler said.
+“It stinks.
+It’s just one of those that you forget.”

+“I still liked his stuff, and his stuff is as good as anyone we have,” he said.
+“It didn’t work, but I still liked his stuff.”

 Yandy Díaz led off by just missing a homer but was held to a single by right fielder Harper when the ball bounced high off the wall.
 Kevin Kiermaier followed with an opposite-field liner down the left-field line that was ruled a double by third-base umpire Sean Barber, who had to jump out of the way of the ball.
-Phillies manager Joe Girardi came out to argue with plate umpire Dan Bellino that the ball was foul, but the call stood.
-Both scored on Mejia’s hit.
+Girardi came out to argue with plate umpire Dan Bellino that the ball was foul, but the call, which isn’t reviewable, stood.

 Wheeler exited after the homer without getting an out in the ninth.
 He allowed five earned runs on 10 hits and has a 6.53 ERA in his last three starts.
 He struck out 10 batters to exceed 200 Ks for the first time in his career, becoming the 14th Phillies pitcher to do so.
 The 31-year-old right-hander has struck out 204 batters.